banner of fine scroll saw fretwork patterns

 We are done.
 Remember that the final step is to mount the door and then to glue the base and the top.
 This is the aspect of the box open, showing the mechanisms and the interior.
 It is also possible to hide all mechanisms by simply not making the inner cut of the rear piece of the door.

-wooden hinges of the scroll saw fretwork vault Detail of one of the hinges.
+Detail of one of the hinges.

-wooden rods of the locking mechanism of the security box Detail of the closing mechanism.
+Detail of the closing mechanism.

-wooden numbered wheels of the scroll saw security box Detail of the numbered wheels.
+Detail of the numbered wheels.

 completed scroll saw security box by a black table lamp

 Please note that this pattern is registered and copyrighted.
-If you would like to have it I offer it for 15 € plus shipping.
+If you would like to have it I offer it for 16 € plus shipping.
 The pattern is computer made, which provides total precision, and nicely printed for convenient scrolling.
 Click here to buy this pattern.
 Write me to info@finescrollsaw.com for any questions.